What Is Ginger Beer?

 - Whiskey Ginger – The makings of this timeless are right there in the name.
 While conventional Whiskey Ginger recipes call for ginger ale, substituting ginger beer is an excellent way to give this simple yet satisfying pairing more of a kick.

 There are also countless twists on classic drinks that incorporate ginger beer as an aromatic enhancer.
-For example, some unorthodox hooch hounds have been known to use ginger beer to jazz up faithful standbys like mojitos, margaritas, and Mai Tais.
+For example, some unorthodox hooch hounds have been known to use ginger beer to jazz up faithful standbys like mojitos, margaritas, Mai Tais, and other beach drinks.
 It also frequently finds its way into the so-called "national drink" of Bermuda, the Rum Swizzle.

 And, want to make a Mexican Mule?
 Leave the lemon juice at home and grab a beer stein (after all, this is a brewery-driven website), and pour in tequila, Cointreau, lime juice, and some of the best ginger beer you can buy.
 You can even buy some on Amazon.